-The picturesque property is situated at the foothills of the Tararua ranges, against a backdrop of pine forest and native bush, with the Waikawa stream running through it.
-It is a property that struck their imagination as the perfect place to raise pigs and perhaps to eventually host events and courses.
+The picturesque property is situated at the foothills of the Tararua ranges, against a backdrop of pine forest, with the Waikawa stream running through it.

 By 2016, idyllic or not, the farm was not making any money and Woody's Farm was close to shutting its doors.
 Daniel realised that he simply could not grow enough pigs to create a level of turnover that paid the costs.
 As with all businesses in this predicament they had two choices, close or invest.

 At the same time our old friends from the other side of the Tararua's, Longbush Pork, had secured investment to grow their farm.
 With their focus on farming they didn't have an outlet for their heritage breed Pork and it seemed only natural that with Daniel's background in marketing they could join forces and continue their joint goal of promoting and supporting the ethical raising of pigs for true free range pork.

 In 2017 Woodys Free Range invested in a purpose built butchery and factory in nearby Levin and Longbush are now providing the majority of pork, running almost 1000 pigs at any one time.